Temporary Event Notices

 Application Evaluation Process

-The TEN must be given in at least ten clear working days before the event (please note that we only accept written notices by post or electronic notices via GOV.UK ) .
-A fee is payable with the notice.
 We will acknowledge receipt of the notice by sending a notice to the premises user by the end of the first working day it was received or before the end of the second working day if the day the notice was received is not a working day.
-The premises user must give a copy of the notice to the Environmental Health Officer at the local authority where the premises is situated.

-The chief police officer and environmental health officer who receives a notice and believes that the event would undermine the licensing objectives can serve an objection notice on the premises user.
+If the area chief police officer and/or environmental health officer believe that the event would undermine the licensing objectives they can serve an objection notice on the premises user.
 This notice must be served within 3 working days of receipt of the temporary event notice.

 We must hold a hearing if an objection notice is served.
 A counter notice may be issued if it is considered necessary for the promotion of crime prevention objective.
 A decision must be made at least 24 hours before the beginning of the event.

-The chief police officer and environmental health officer can add a statement of conditions (taken from the premises licence) to the TEN.
+If the premises has a licence the chief police officer and environmental health officer can add a statement of conditions (taken from the premises licence) to the TEN.
 The conditions will apply to the TEN or the event will not go ahead.
-There is a right of appeal against the conditions unless it was a late application.
+There ia a right of appeal against the conditions unless it was a late application.

 Counter notices may be provided by the licensing authority if the number of permitted TENs has been exceeded.